Support for survivors can be essential in their ability to recover. Here are some suggestions for how to help.

 Provide protection by giving the survivor a safe place to go.
 Offer them companionship or suggest a friend return home with them.

-Encourage the survivor to preserve evidence.
+Encourage the survivor to preserve evidence, including text messages.
 The sooner an assault is reported, the better the likelihood of charges being filed and the accused convicted.
 Caution the victim not to shower, eat, wash their clothes or brush their teeth.
 If they do go to the hospital, tell them to bring a change of clothes.
 The PERK exam requires all clothing to be examined at a police lab for evidence.
 Assure them that they will remain in control of decision making about judicial options.

 Touch or hug the victim only if you're sure that they are comfortable with physical contact.
 If you are unsure, ask.